Complete Golf Store Business Logo

 The club head will address the ball in a square position if you hold it with a neutral grip.

-A neutral grip is simply having your hands around the top of the clubface without a closed hand position.
+A neutral grip is simply having your hands around the top of the clubface and the palms facing each other.
 It is important because this will make the ball travel straighter and farther than any other grip.

 ClubFace Position- Closed

 The open club face is a big no to solve the fading or slicing problem.
 Instead, try to make it square.
-If the square face can still not help you, try closing the face a little.
+If the square face still can’t help you, try closing the face a little.

 You may have to practice this several times before you can achieve success.